 Board members

-A total of nine European Member States sit on the Institute’s board.
-Currently, it comprises of Belgium, Finland, Germany, Ireland, Italy, Luxembourg, Poland, Spain and Sweden.
+A total of nine European Member States sit on the Institute’s Board.
+Currently, it comprises of Belgium, Finland, Germany, Ireland, Italy, Luxembourg, Poland, Spain, and Sweden.
+Together, they provide strategic, political, and technical support to the Institute.

 The inaugural meeting of the Board of Governors took place on 5 May 2014 with participation of the founding members: Belgium, Finland, Hungary, Italy, Luxembourg, Poland, Spain, Sweden and Switzerland.
 Mr. Staffan de Mistura was appointed President of the Board and immediately took up his duties.
+He was succeeded by Mr. Pekka Haavisto in 2016 and Ms Annika Söder in 2019.

 Finance and support